AAU-DAT-3-03/Backend/README.md

 The backend can then be built with `./build` to clean the current build, create new build and copy dependencies into project directories.
 Then it can be run with `./start` to execute class dat3.app.App with necessary .jar files.

-This project was developed as part of a semester project at AAU by group dat-3-03